 (Treat your initial visit as if it was a job interview or a business call)

 - While you’re house hunting, temporarily change your outgoing voicemail message to a neutral, music-free, professional, adult greeting.

 - Arrive on time…or preferably, a few minutes early.

 - Drive up in a clean, modern car (rent one if necessary) with the radio or CD music systems turned off.

 - Have a clean, neat personal appearance.
-Wear a collared Polo or buttoned shirt with no graphics, and closed-toe shoes.
+Wear pants and a collared Polo or buttoned shirt with no graphics, and closed-toe shoes.
 Don’t chew gum or smoke or wear nose rings or ear plugs.

 - Don’t take your youngsters, friends or pets when first viewing a rental property.

 - Bring your ID, your checkbook, a pen, some paper, and a few business cards.
 In addition, bring a legible, pre-completed rental application with your business card stapled to the front of it.
 [At VistaPrint.com you can design an attractive personal business card (using their template) and get 500 cards for $10.00.]